-Ireland has been on Ken Loach’s mind before, first with the 1990 Belfast thriller Hidden Agenda and then his 2006 Irish War of Independence drama, The Wind That Shakes the Barley.
-Now, with the rousing, quietly angry and slyly romantic Jimmy’s Hall (rumored to be the 77-year-old’s last feature film), Loach returns, to unearth the true story of 1930s folk hero James Gralton.
-If you’ve never heard of Gralton, don’t worry, few have: He was a community leader unpopular with landowners and the church.
-Mixing politics and education with fun, Gralton opened a village dancehall-cum-study center where locals could educate themselves and kick their heels back.
+Ireland has been on Ken Loach’s mind before, first with the 1990 Belfast thriller Hidden Agenda and then his 2006 Irish War of Independence drama The Wind that Shakes the Barley.
+Now, with the rousing, quietly angry and slyly romantic Jimmy’s Hall (rumoured to be the 77-year-old’s last feature film), Loach returns, to unearth the true story of 1930s folk hero James Gralton.
+If you’ve never heard of Gralton, don’t worry, few have: he was a community leader unpopular with landowners and the church in 1920s and ’30s County Leitrim.
+Mixing politics and education with fun, Gralton opened a village dancehall-cum-study centre where locals could educate themselves and kick their heels back.
 Eventually the government booted him out of the country.

 We meet Gralton (Barry Ward) as he returns home after several years in exile in New York.
-His dancehall and Gralton himself have fallen into legend, but he’d rather work the land and look after his elderly mom.
-In flashbacks, we see how this corrugated iron building provoked the authorities ten years earlier.
+His dancehall and Gralton himself have fallen into legend, but he’d rather work the land and look after his elderly mum.
+In flashbacks we see how this corrugated iron out-building provoked the authorities ten years earlier.
 Back then, people were drunk on independence; now they’re living with the hangover.
 In reality, what’s changed?
-"Our opposition is still the same, the masters and the pastors," says one woman.
-The villagers, including Gralton’s ex, Oonagh (Simone Kirby), now married with kids, soon win him back.
+‘Our opposition is still the same, the masters and the pastors,’ says one woman.
+The villagers, including Gralton’s ex Oonagh (Simone Kirby), now married with kids, soon win him round.
 The hall reopens, filled with traditional Irish folk and new music Jimmy has brought back from New York.
-The local priest is furious, raging against "rhythms from darkest Africa" (while secretly listening to them on a gramophone at home).
+The local priest is furious, raging against ‘rhythms from darkest Africa’ (while secretly listening to them on a gramophone at home).

-Is it too much of a stretch to think of Gralton as a version of Loach himself, a director who, in films spanning over five decades, has blown any number of raspberries at the establishment, asking hard questions about the world while making art?
-Politics and entertainment are never an easy mix, and Jimmy’s Hall has a familiar, slightly unsurprising feel, courtesy of Loach and his writer Paul Laverty.
-Sometimes you can see the joins, but there’s also great warmth, charm and humor among the ideas, and the sense of time and place is especially strong.
-The drama doesn’t quite reach the heights of Loach’s strongest recent films, such as Looking for Eric or The Wind That Shakes the Barley.
+Is it too much of a stretch to think of Gralton as a version of Loach himself: who in films over five decades has stuck two fingers up at the establishment, asking hard questions about the world while entertaining?
+Politics and entertainment are never an easy mix, and Jimmy’s Hall is a familiar, slightly unsurprising coming together of the two from Loach and his writer Paul Laverty.
+Sometimes you can see the joins, but there’s also great warmth, charm and humour among the ideas, and the sense of time and place is especially strong.
+Jimmy’s Hall doesn’t quite reach the heights of Loach’s strongest recent films, such as Looking for Eric or The Wind the Shakes the Barley.
 But it’s an unusual story, vividly and intelligently told, and one that leaves you with a stirring sense of joy, injustice and hope.
-If this truly is the end for Loach, he’ll be missed.
+He’ll be missed.